Eve’s a stroke survivor

 - Many stroke survivors face significant challenges that include physical disability, communication difficulties, changes in how they think and feel, loss of work, income and social networks.

-The 95-year-old survived a violent marriage and then raised three children on her own.
-Later, she survived the tragedy of losing one of her sons in an accident.
+Eve’s spirit has helped her get through some tough times, including a violent marriage then raising three children on her own.
+Her life changed forever when she lost one of her sons in an accident.

+Eve has volunteered for the Salvation Army, the Royal Prince Alfred Hospital Auxiliary and a stroke recovery support group.
+The latter she joined in her 80s but long before she had her own stroke, which paralysed the right side of her body.
 Eve spent three and a half months in hospital undergoing stroke rehabilitation, to get movement back in the right side of her face.
-She admits her stroke recovery was a dark time in her life.
+She admits it was a dark time in her life.

 “You’ve got to get through the bad to get to the good.
 I used to tell my children that when things go bad have your grief, get over it and get on with it.
 So that’s what I had to do.”